As approved at an AGM on 25th March 2018 and cricket AGM 23rd January 2022 and updated at the club AGM 26th March 2023

 - Age group administrators to support under 9, under 11, under 13, under 15 & under 17 age groups (as deemed appropriate by the Cricket Committee).

-- The Cricket Colts Committee shall meet a minimum of three times a year to discuss membership issues, team selection, fixtures, health & safety, development issues within the cricket program and any other issues relating to Junior Cricket.
+- The Cricket Juniors Committee shall meet a minimum of three times a year to discuss membership issues, team selection, fixtures, health & safety, development issues within the cricket program and any other issues relating to Junior Cricket.
 Five members of the Committee shall constitute a quorum

 - Voting and nomination procedure